Ryanssd22/lectioSvelte/src/lib/themes/themeREADME.md

 }

-Javascript (In layout.svelte) reads in current theme and searches corresponding json file. ✓ Css variables are set using javascript.
+Javascript (In layout.svelte) reads in current theme and searches corresponding json file. ✓ Css variables are set using javascript.✓
     element.style.setProperty('--primary-color', currentTheme.primary);

-HTML can now use those colors.
+HTML can now use those colors.✓

-replace data-theme method
+replace data-theme method✓